andy-preston/gpo-746-android/ch340g/driver-spec/README.md

 ## What's in the box

+* `baud.js` for calculating prescale, divider, mod for setting baud rate
+* `tests/baud_test.ts` check calculated baud figures against original lookup tables
+* `register.js` specs for the CH340G registers
+* `request.js` usb request names and codes
+* `spec.ts` the spec for the driver methods in a language agnostic sort-of DSL
-* `generator.ts` a fascade on the generator code so that you can make a nice tidy spec in `spec.ts` using `lnguage_*.ts`
+* `generator.ts` a façade on the generator code so that you can make a nice tidy spec in `spec.ts` using `lnguage_*.ts`
 * `language_module.ts` the basic interface that `language_c.ts`
 and `language_kotlin.ts` implement